craig-willis/icasa/README.md

 ## Management Info

-Each dataset/subset/group is added as an RDF Class.
+Each dataset/subset/group is added as an OWL Class.
 Each variable/code is added as a datatype property with domain as the associated class (dataset/subset/group) and range xsd:string.
 For example:

 ```
 <!-- http://purl.org/icasa/core#Experiment -->